sciZer0/newdiscoveries/c/README.md

 2.1.
 Work and Energy in the Most General Sense<br>
 2.2.
 New Concept of Work and New Concept of Energy<br>
 2.3.
+Target Works & Non-Target Works<br>
+2.4.
 New Law of Conservation of Energy<br>
-2.4.
+2.5.
 New Concept of Force<br>
-2.5.
+2.6.
 Target Acceleration as the feature of each Force<br>
-2.6.
+2.7.
 New Formula for Force<br>
-2.7.
+2.8.
 New Understanding of the magnitude of Force<br>
-2.8.
+2.9.
 New Universal Formula for Work and Energy<br>
-2.9.
+2.10.
 New Unit of Measure for Work and Energy<br>
-2.10.
+2.11.
 Static Mechanical Work<br>
-2.11.
+2.12.
 Calculations with New Formulas<br>
-2.12.
+2.13.
 New Formula for Kinetic Energy, canceling Kinetic Energy Paradox<br>
-2.13.
+2.14.
 New Formula for Potential Energy<br>
-2.14.
+2.15.
 New Formula for Power<br>

 --